Realisations of posets and tameness: Betti diagrams of vector spaces valued functors.

 A functor $F\colon J\to \text{vect}_K$ is called \textbf{$n$-resolvable} if it has an $n$-resolution.
-Functors which are $1$-resolvable are also called \textbf{finitely generated}.
-Functors which are $2$-resolvable are also called \textbf{finitely presented}.
+Functors that are $1$-resolvable are also called \textbf{finitely generated}.
+Functors that are $2$-resolvable are also called \textbf{finitely presented}.
 If the indexing poset $J$ is finite, then all functors are $\infty$-resolvable.
 This is because all such functors are finitely generated, and hence by taking covers of successive kernels, an $\infty$-resolution can be constructed.